 Nestled as it is at the root of two impressive peaks, Whistler is well-known for its ski culture.
 But the area shines no matter the season, boasting four championship golf courses, convenient shopping and fine dining, relaxing spas, and a vibrant nightlife.
 In this active community, chalet meets state-of-the-art in an oasis far-removed from the whirlwind of city life.

-Host all your seasonal guests in this three-bedroom, 2,980-square-foot custom-built home that features a cozy reading den, a gourmet kitchen, and a 10-seat in-home theatre.
+Host all your seasonal guests in this four-bedroom, 3,076-square-foot home that features a cozy wood buring fireplace and an open concept kitchen.
 Floor-to-ceiling windows illuminate flowing entertaining areas, tastefully-appointed rooms, and exposed overhead beams.

-Stretch out in summer on one of two sundecks, set off on an autumnal trek at the nearby hiking trails, and close out a frosty evening in the hot tub with a glass of your favourite red.
+Stretch out in summer on its sundecks, set off on an autumnal trek at the nearby hiking trails, and close out a frosty evening in the hot tub with a glass of your favourite red.
 Whether for après ski or pre-sunbathe, this home meets the needs of the all-season excursionist.

 Just south of Banff lies Canmore, a mountain getaway for the nature-loving adventurer in all of us.
 The extremes of the landscape are echoed in the contrast of the bright, small town set against the towering Canadian Rockies.